lewis-worsley/digital-media-agency/README.md

 Across the world, SMBs and enterprises are in the process of undergoing a digital transformation, primarily driven by Covid-19.
 With the ability to 'work from anywhere', businesses are looking for innovative strategies that help their brand grow by connecting with their customers on a human and emotional level.

-The website is designed to attract higher seniority levels, those who have the ability to affect business decisions and buying, such as CTOs, Marketing Directors, Head of IT etc.

 <br>

 ## Contents